MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

    - **Delete** deletes the tab you currently have open. **Delete All** deletes all tabs that you've added, except the default **Analysis 1** tab.
 - You can't completely remove the **Analysis 1**, but you can rename it by using the **Rename** action and clear the changes you've made by using **Delete** or **Delete All**.

 - The analysis tabs that you've added and configured remain until you delete them.
-So if you return to the data analysis mode again, you see them exactly as you left them.
+So if you return to the analysis mode again, you see them exactly as you left them.

    > [!TIP]
    > The tabs that you set up are only visible to you.
 Other users will only see tabs they've set up.
 - You can copy analysis tabs.
 Copying can be useful if you want to experiment with changing a tab without changing the original, or if you want to create different variations of the same analysis.

 ## Date hierarchies